 Mr. Lettmann is a Partner of Lightstone Ventures as well as a Partner on the Life Science team at Morgenthaler Ventures.
 Jason invests in biopharmaceutical and medical device companies and brings over 15 years of operating and venture experience in the life science sector.
 Jason currently serves on the Board of Directors of ALX Oncology, FIRE1, Promedior, Ra Pharmaceuticals, Relievant Medsystems, Second Genome, Spinewave and Vapotherm.
 Jason also recently established Lightstone’s Europe office in Dublin, Ireland, to expand the firm’s investment activities to Europe.
 Before joining Morgenthaler in 2009, Jason was a Vice President at Split Rock Partners where he focused on early-stage venture investments in medical devices and the life sciences.
 Jason was also previously a co-founder and on the Board of Tarsus Medical before its acquisition by Integra Life Sciences and was involved with the founding of Zyga Technologies.
 Jason has an MBA with distinction from the University of Michigan’s Ross School of Business and a B.A. with honors from the University of Iowa.

 Dr. Pons is President, Chief Executive Officer and co-founder of ALX Oncology.
-Formerly, Dr. Pons served as Chief Scientific Officer and site head of Rinat (Pfizer), where he was responsible for portfolio delivery from idea to clinical development.
+Dr. Pons previously served as Chief Scientific Officer and site head of Rinat (Pfizer), where he was responsible for portfolio delivery from idea to clinical development.
 He implemented the vision of a company unit following biology across therapeutic areas while generating advanced antibody technologies and turned Rinat into the center of cancer immunology for Pfizer.
-Dr. Pons is an inventor of three antibodies in late-stage clinical development and has advanced nine additional antibodies into human trials in multiple therapeutic areas.
+Dr. Pons is an inventor of fremanezumab, which was approved by the FDA in 2018, as well as two other antibodies in late-stage clinical development and has advanced nine additional antibodies into human trials in multiple therapeutic areas.
 As Senior Vice President of R&D, he was a member of Pfizer’s World R&D Leadership Team.
 Before Pfizer, Dr. Pons created and led Rinat’s protein engineering group and was a scientist at Chiron.
-Dr. Pons earned his Ph.D. in molecular and cell biology at the Institute on Fundamental Biology, Barcelona, Spain and an M.S. in biotechnology and B.S. in biochemistry from Autonoma University of Barcelona.
+Dr. Pons earned his Ph.D. in molecular and cell biology at the Institute on Fundamental Biology, Barcelona, and an M.S. in biotechnology and B.S. in biochemistry from Autonoma University of Barcelona.
 He conducted his postdoctoral studies in antibody engineering at the University of California, Berkeley.